adamyp/django-mysql/docs/model_fields.rst

 Django's :class:`~django.db.models.TextField` and
-:class:`~django.db.models.BinaryField` fields are fixed at the MySQL level to the maximum variants of the ``BLOB`` and ``TEXT`` types.
-This is fine for most applications, however, if you are working with a legacy database, or you're really squeezed for space, then being able to use the other variants can help.
+:class:`~django.db.models.BinaryField` fields are fixed at the MySQL level to the maximally sized variants of the ``BLOB`` and ``TEXT`` types.
+This is fine for most applications, however, if you are working with a legacy database, or you're really squeezed for space, the other sizes can be useful.

-The following field classes are simple subclasses that let you use the other varieties of ``BLOB`` and ``TEXT`` with the ORM.
+The following field classes are simple subclasses that let you use the other varieties of ``BLOB`` and ``TEXT`` with Django.

-For example if you were looking to save space with text fields, you might consider ``BasicTextField``.
+For example, if you were looking to save space with text fields, you might consider ``BasicTextField``.
 A ``TextField`` uses ``LONGTEXT``, which requires ``4 + L`` bytes to store a value, whilst a ``BasicTextField`` uses ``TEXT`` which requires only ``2 + L`` bytes (though it has a smaller maximum size).